XingxingZhang/mlpractical/fork-mlp.md

 ```
 git checkout -b my-lab[n]-solution
 ```
 Then work on this branch.
-After your finished everything, then use
+After you finished everything, then use
 ```
 git status
 ```